google/or-tools/cmake/doc/ci.md

 # Vagrant
 [Vagrant](https://www.vagrantup.com/intro) is a tool for building and managing virtual machine environments in a single workflow.
-It is curently used to test FreeBSD inside a VirtualBox since we don't have any FreeBSD machine.
+It is currently used to test FreeBSD inside a VirtualBox since we don't have any FreeBSD machine.
 Vagrant call a base image a *box*.
 Vagrant call a container a *vagrant machine*.